ajhalili2006-experiments/kooky-insane-stuff/drafts/blog-posts/personal/now-openly-autistic.md

 ## The backstory: The formal diagnosis in early childhood

+I'm gonna admit that I was privileged enough to have a

 <!-- Links go here. -->
 [#ActuallyAutistic]: https://todo.com
 [thick mask for years]: https://twitter.com/Kuys_Potpot/status/1640025400263999489?s=20